North Carolina Community Solar Rules

 Summary

 Community solar energy facility projects may have a nameplate capacity of no more than five megawatts (MW).
 Each subscription to the project shall be sized to represent at least 200 watts (W) of the community solar energy facility's generating capacity and to supply no more than one hundred percent (100%) of the maximum annual peak demand of electricity of each subscriber at the subscriber's premises.
-As a program participant, you will receive credits on your electric bill for the solar power produced by your subscription.
+Program participants will receive credits on your electric bill for the solar power produced by your subscription.

 Program Overview